loss of nutrients and bacteria from the soil profile into groundwater

 effluent irrigation system.

-The Regional Water Plan for Southland (2010) has a rule (Rule 50) for managing the effects arising from the discharge of farm dairy effluent to land.
+Environment Southland’s regional plans contain objectives, policies, and rules which aim to manage the effects arising from the discharge of farm dairy effluent to land.
 The provisions were developed with industry representatives and science providers, and reflect nationally accepted thinking around good practice for discharging effluent.

 Which system should I choose?